×

 Seek Experienced Legal Representation in CA Military Divorce Matters

 Given the complicated aspects of property and income division related to military divorces, it is essential that you are well-represented in the negotiation or litigation of any contested matters in your military divorce.
-The lawyers at the Law Offices of Andy Cook possess the knowledge, skills and abilities necessary to provide you with the representation you need in this critical area.
+Andy Cook — a Certified Family Law Specialist — possess the knowledge, skills, and abilities necessary to provide you with the representation you need in this critical area.

 Where one or more spouses in a marriage are members of the military and the spouses divorce, the divorce is referred to as a military divorce.
 A military divorce presents its own set of challenges and requirements that will be different from those experienced by people going through a non-military divorce.
 This can include the complicated aspects of calculating a service member’s income, which includes not just pay but also allowances and other benefits, as well as division of assets including the right to military pensions and disability payments.
 At the Law Offices of Andy Cook, a San Diego Military Divorce Lawyer can help parties who are going through a military divorce to understand their rights, while ensuring that the interests of the parties are preserved and protected now and into the future.